-In this course, students review basic areas of British English: reading, speaking and listening, language, and vocabulary.
+In this course, students review the core components of an English class - reading, writing, speaking and listening, and vocabulary - through the lens of British literature.
 In addition, they are given the opportunity to progress toward the more elaborate means of oral and written communication and toward a better understanding of carefully selected nonfiction literature, informational texts, plays, novels, and poetry.
 Research paper required to graduate.